mmrry/social-media-video-downloader-no-watermark--w-cookies/README.md

 ### TODO:
 1. download VK story (? need login)
 2. Check filesize before download, if its more than free space - cancel
+3. For full stat - add json db with link, UID, done status

 *FOR Instagram* - need COOKIES.txt; from Firefox login Instagram user